 - SRP Rules & Regulations identifies the right and need to trim or remove vegetation to safely operate, maintain and protect the SRP electric system.

-SRP provides trimming and removal services free-of-charge for property owners.
+SRP provides pruning and removal services free of charge for property owners.
 As consideration for this service, debris will become the property of SRP.

 No. Removal of the stump is the responsibility of the property owner.
 SRP may apply growth inhibitor to the stump.